Alabama Road Trip No. 25

 Connect with the Land and the Sea

-A salute to the people who make their living from the land and sea, another trip portion of the byway begins in Grand Bay.
+Start at Grand Bay for another trip along the byway for a salute to the people who make their living from the land and sea.
 For more than a century, farmers in this once vibrant community have thrived on crops of pecans, cotton, soybeans, and watermelons.
-The Grand Bay Watermelon Festival (Odd Fellow Park; 251-367-8646) celebrates the agricultural heritage of the area annually around the Fourth of July.
+The Grand Bay Watermelon Festival (Odd Fellow Park; 10327 Taylor F. Harper Blvd, Grand Bay, 251-865-3456) celebrates the agricultural heritage of the area annually around the Fourth of July.
 The event offers lots of arts and crafts, entertainment, a seed-spitting contest and all the free watermelon you can eat, so come hungry.

 The Blessing of the Fleet

 This leg of the scenic byway winds its way through Bayou La Batre, approximately 30 minutes from Mobile.
 Annually on the first Sunday in May, Alabama’s Gulf Coast fishing and shrimping communities come together to offer prayers for a bountiful harvest, the safety of boating vessels and the people on board during the annual Blessing of the Fleet .
 Hosted by St. Margaret’s Catholic Church (13790 S. Wintzell Ave.; 251-824-2415), the celebration includes land and boat parades, arts and crafts, a gumbo cook-off, seafood dinners, live entertainment and boat tours.

 Connect with the Past